mukundbhudia/covid-service-rs/README.md

 * Within the repo directory run `cargo run`.

 * To make a production build, within the repo directory run `cargo build --release`.

+* To run the release build, within the project directory run `target/release/covid-service-rs`

 ## Usage